 So, why should organizations focus on employee training and development?

+Training is important because it creates opportunities for employees to expand their skill base and enhance their job abilities, allowing workers to be more productive in the workplace.
 Training pays off in a variety of ways, from boosting employee performance to strengthening company culture.
 Training leads to improved productivity and increased revenue.

 HR Magazine found that companies investing $1,500 or more per employee in a year on training averaged 24 percent higher profit than companies investing in less training.